Ulster make seven changes for must-win Sale game

 Sale draft in Bevan Rodd, Ewan Ashman, James Harper and Josh Beaumont.

-Rodd, Ashman, Harper form an entirely altered front row with lock Beamount's inclusion for the red-carded Cobus Wiese the other change from last weekend's 27-5 home defeat by Toulouse.
+Rodd, Ashman and Harper form an entirely altered front row, with lock Beamount's inclusion for the red-carded Cobus Wiese the other change from last weekend's 27-5 home defeat by Toulouse.

-Props Rodd and Harper take over from injured Simon McIntyre and Nick Schonert, who were forced off following an accidental clash of heads in the opening seconds of the Toulouse defeat.
+Props Rodd and Harper take over from injured pair Simon McIntyre and Nick Schonert, who were forced off following an accidental clash of heads in the opening seconds of the Toulouse defeat.

 Ashman replaces Akker van der Merwe at hooker.